benjamin-rood/abm-cp/doc/rbb_cpp.md

 	Jump to END

 ####6.
 Death#####
-	Remove cpp object from PREY population and MICRO SECTOR location Jump to END
+	Remove cpPrey object from PREY population and MICRO SECTOR location Jump to END

 ####7.
 End####